How to Read Greens

 - Base (firmness of green)

-- Grain (mainly on coarse-bladed grasses) Note: Some strains of grass have grain (blades growing in the same direction) that affects the way the ball rolls.
+- Grain (mainly on coarse-bladed grasses) Note: Some strains of grass have grain (blades growing in the same direction) that effects the way the ball rolls.
 This is becoming much less of an issue with newer and

 better strains of grass that hold up well in hotter climates.
 Some general help with grain: